simonaszilinskas/do-I-really-need-a-huge-llm/README.md

 # Do I really need a huge LLM?

 This small language model proposes other language models based on input complexity to lower the computational costs and environmental impact of everyday AI usage.
+This was done by training a BERT-type model into recognizing prompts as adequate for SLMs or LLM.
+Details on the this process are available on this repo.

+This model is also available at [HuggingFace.co](https://huggingface.co/monsimas/ModernBERT-ecoRouter).
 This repo was created at the {Tech: Paris} AI Hackathon on May 25th/26th 2025.
-This model is also available at [HuggingFace.co].(https://huggingface.co/monsimas/ModernBERT-ecoRouter)

 ## Features